Easter egg basket templates to print and make: step by step guide

 NOW, FOLLOW OUR STEP-BY-STEP VIDEO GUIDE (ABOVE) OR PICTURE GUIDE (BELOW) TO MAKE YOUR EASTER BASKET...

 - 1 Easter basket template (from the selection above), printed out

 - shredded tissue paper (optional)

-- mini Easter eggs and bunnies to fill the basket, once made
+- mini Easter eggs and chocolate animals to fill the basket, once made

-1. Print and cut around your chosen Easter basket template.
+Step 1.
+Print out your chosen Easter basket template, and cut around it.
 There will be 2 parts: the basket and the handle.
-Glue the 2 parts, with a fair space in between, onto good quality card to reinforce it.
-If you're using the black and white template, it's probably easier to get your child to colour it in before you do anything else.
+If you're using the black and white template, it's probably easier to get your child to colour it in now before you do anything else.
+Then glue the 2 parts, with a fair space in between, onto good-quality card to reinforce both parts.

 Where to buy accessories and treats for your Easter baskets